 Public Education

-Each year, America’s 55 poison centers receive more than 2 million exposure calls.
-Most of these are accidental and preventable which is why public education is so important.
+Each year, America’s 53 poison centers receive more than 2 million exposure calls.
+Most of these are accidental and preventable, which is why public education is so important.

 Newsletter

-You can learn about poison prevention by reading our electronic newsletter the Poison Prevention Antidote.
+You can learn more about poison prevention by reading our electronic newsletter, the Poison Prevention Antidote .

 Teaching Children